THE COFFEEHOUSE PROJECT®

-Our Values: We believe that music is a means to achieve personal wellness and develop community; we practice inclusiveness and encourage commitment to shared outcomes.
-Ability levels will always vary but enthusiasm and dedication are universal.
+Our Values: We believe that music is a means to achieve personal wellness and develop community.
+We practice inclusiveness and encourage commitment to shared outcomes.
+Ability levels vary but we all have the capacity to experience enthusiasm, joy and dedication.

 The Coffeehouse Project Inc. is a a registered 501(c)(3) community music organization dedicated to providing arts education, with a focus on music making in the community, through classes, workshops, presentations and performances.
 Programming is directed toward people living in New Jersey who, otherwise, might not have outlets for artistic expression.
 Populations served include children and adults with special emphasis on providing music-making opportunities for seniors and people with additional needs.

 John Ruán Fitzpatrick (Founder, CEO and Artistic Director) has more than twenty years of experience as an educator, a musician and a support for individuals with special needs.
 He earned an MA in Community Music at the Irish World Academy in Limerick, Ireland.

 Rebecca (Becca) Kaian (COO and Music Leader) can't remember a time when she wasn't singing; most recently, a 14 year stint with her local community choir gave way to singing in a rock band, learning the guitar in earnest and writing songs.
 Becca is a former social research scientist and current marketing manager who earned her MBA from Rutgers University and has a passion for working with start-up companies/organizations.